lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 This function returns an ``ni x nx`` array of value references ``vr[][]`` of state variables on which the event indicators depend on.
-Argument ``ni`` is the length of the event indicator vector.
+Argument ``ni`` is the length of the vector of event indicators.
 Argument ``nx`` is the length of the state vector.

-The ordering of the elements of the array of value references must match the ordering of the event indicators returned in ``fmi2GetExtendedEventIndicators()``.
+The ordering of the elements of the array of value references must match the ordering of the vector of event indicators returned in ``fmi2GetExtendedEventIndicators()``.
 Thus ``vr[0][0:nx-1]`` must be the vector of value references of dependent state variables of the first event indicator.